open-contracting-extensions/government-procurement-agreement/docs/gpa.md

       </tr>
       <tr id="XVI:4(a)">
         <td>XVI:4(a)</td>
-        <td colspan="2">for Annex 1 procuring entities:</td>
+        <td>for Annex 1 procuring entities:</td>
       </tr>
       <tr id="XVI:4(a)">
         <td>XVI:4(a)(i)</td>
-        <td colspan="2">the number and total value, for all such entities, of all contracts covered by this Agreement;</td>
+        <td>the number and total value, for all such entities, of all contracts covered by this Agreement;</td>
       </tr>
       <tr id="XVI:4(a)">
         <td>XVI:4(a)(ii)</td>
-        <td colspan="2">the number and total value of all contracts covered by this Agreement awarded by each such entity, broken down by categories of goods and services according to an internationally recognized uniform classification system;  and</td>
+        <td>the number and total value of all contracts covered by this Agreement awarded by each such entity, broken down by categories of goods and services according to an internationally recognized uniform classification system;  and</td>
       </tr>
       <tr id="XVI:4(a)">
         <td>XVI:4(a)(iii)</td>
-        <td colspan="2">the number and total value of all contracts covered by this Agreement awarded by each such entity under limited tendering;</td>
+        <td>the number and total value of all contracts covered by this Agreement awarded by each such entity under limited tendering;</td>
       </tr>
       <tr id="XVI:4(b)">
         <td>XVI:4(b)</td>
-        <td colspan="2">for Annex 2 and 3 procuring entities, the number and total value of contracts covered by this Agreement awarded by all such entities, broken down by Annex;  and</td>
+        <td>for Annex 2 and 3 procuring entities, the number and total value of contracts covered by this Agreement awarded by all such entities, broken down by Annex;  and</td>
       </tr>
       <tr id="XVI:4(c)">
         <td>XVI:4(c)</td>
-        <td colspan="2">estimates for the data required under subparagraphs (a) and (b), with an explanation of the methodology used to develop the estimates, where it is not feasible to provide the data.</td>
+        <td>estimates for the data required under subparagraphs (a) and (b), with an explanation of the methodology used to develop the estimates, where it is not feasible to provide the data.</td>
       </tr>
     </tbody>
   </table>